Sir William Congreve, 2nd Baronet: Biography

 He was the eldest son of Rebeca Elmston and Lt.
 General Sir William Congreve, 1st Baronet, the Comptroller of the Royal Laboratories at the Royal Arsenal and raised in Kent, England.
+In 1782, aged 10, he appeared alongside his father in a portrait by Philip Reinagle, commissioned whilst the family resided at Eastcombe House in Charlton.
+This painting is now in the National Gallery of Ireland.
 He was educated at Newcome's school in Hackney, Wolverhampton Grammar School and Singlewell School in Kent.
 He then studied law at Trinity College, Cambridge, graduating BA in 1793 and MA in 1796.
-In 1814 he succeeded his father as second Baronet Congreve.